 We do this by using style tiles to start defining a visual language, even while the IA/UX phase is still under way.
 This enables us to be more iterative with our design, to run more parts of the project in parallel, and to design final site elements only as needed, instead of trying to design an entire site in Photoshop before we start any development.

-Style Tiles are a quick, iterative designs, typically highlighting fonts, colors and interface elements design choices that communicate the essence of a visual brand for the web.
+Style Tiles are quick, iterative designs, typically highlighting design choices about fonts, colors, and interface elements that communicate the essence of a visual brand for the web.

 Unlike full design comps, based on real content and information architecture, these designs allow us to concentrate on the brand and feel of the design, without getting bogged down in the details of content and functionality.